Everdrive GB X3 Review.

-I’ve been wanting to do this Game Boy Everdrive Review forever now.
-It’s almost a miracle I’m getting to it now.
-Since things are finally slowing down in my home life (new kid being born.)
-I can get finally get back to more consistent blog writing!
-So that means more retro game reviews, tech reviews and more!
+I’ve been wanting to do this Everdrive GB review forever now.
+It’s almost a miracle that I’m finally getting to it.
+Since things are finally slowing down in my home life (new kid being born) I can get finally get back to more consistent blog writing!
+So that means more retro game reviews, tech reviews, and more!
 Be sure to hit up the email subscribers list so you never miss another post!

 Let’s begin with a simple question at first that some of you might not even know.

-The particular everdrive I will be reviewing today is the Gameboy Everdrive X3 Model.
-This Everdrive even supports the Gameboy Color.
-Since I don’t have a Gameboy Color lying around (I need to get one!.)
-I’ll be showing off my Modded Blue Back Light Original Gameboy.
+The particular Everdrive I will be reviewing today is the Everdrive GB X3.
+This Everdrive supports the original Game Boy and Game Boy Color.
+Since I don’t have a Game Boy Color lying around (I need to get one!)
+I’ll be showing off my modded blue backlight original Game Boy.

 It really doesn’t get much simpler than that.
-The SD card slot is also spring-loaded so you can easily remove the SDcard at any time and put it back in.
-It’s dummy-proof for dummies like me that want to stick SDcards in backward all the time.
+The SD card slot is also spring-loaded so you can easily remove the card at any time and put it back in.
+It’s dummy-proof for dummies like me that want to stick SD cards in backward all the time.
 SD cards and USB thumb drives seem like I’m always flipping them around a billion times to get them to fit.

 The Everdrive GB X3 does NOT automatically save your SRAM.
 This means even if you save your game progress through the game’s menus, the cartridge will not automatically save it to the SD card.
-This can be kind of confusing even in the manual it tells you that you have to press a button.
+This can be kind of confusing and in the manual it tells you that you have to press a button.
 Now looking directly at the GB Everdrive you might be confused.
 I know for one I was really confused.
 There was no BUTTON that I could see, I’m thinking I should be seeing a little red button or something.
 Something that really sticks out like a button.

 So for the first time using the Everdrive X3, I was unable to save.
 I decided to check out the internet and do some research and found out that the CARTRIDGE is actually the button.

-There is no real-time clock available in the X3 version of this Gameboy Everdrive.
+There is no real-time clock available in the X3 version of the Everdrive GB.
 However, that really only affects a few games.
 Really the only games it can truly effect are some of the Pokemon games.
-I believe only certain pokemon can be caught at certain times and this will affect that.
-That doesn’t mean you still can’t get them, for certain games like pokemon that require an RTC, you can simply patch the ROM and it will fix most if not all your issues.
+I believe only certain Pokemon can be caught at certain times and this will affect that.
+That doesn’t mean you still can’t get them, for certain games like Pokemon that require an RTC, you can simply patch the ROM and it will fix most if not all your issues.

-If you don’t want to deal with any of that mess, although it is usually not hard to patch.
-You can purchase the more costly versions of the GB Everdrive which I really think is unnecessary.
-But I’m all about saving money whenever I can and I don’t think its THAT important but rarely if ever want to play Pokemon games.
+If you don’t want to deal with any of that mess (although it is usually not hard to patch) you can purchase the more costly versions of the GB Everdrive which I really think is unnecessary.
+But I’m all about saving money whenever I can and I don’t think its THAT important since I rarely if ever want to play Pokemon games.
 However if you do want the real-time clock feature look to the Everdrive GB X7.

-This everdrive really supports just about any game you would want to play.
-Including some hack ROMs even, you’ll have to test them for yourself though and I can’t promise that they all will work.
+This Everdrive really supports just about any game you would want to play.
+Including some hacked ROMs even; you’ll have to test them for yourself though and I can’t promise that they all will work.
 Most if not all the retail Gameboy and Gameboy Color games will work on this.
 Like I said above VERY FEW required an RTC to “100%” complete them.

-You really shouldn’t have any issues with this device as I haven’t, of course, this was after FIGUREING out how to really save with this device.
+You really shouldn’t have any issues with this device as I haven’t, of course, this was after FIGURING out how to really save with this device.
 I’ve tried most of the USA versions of games including even different versions and they all seem to work just fine for me.
-I’ve not noticed anything out of the blue or weird going on.
+I haven’t noticed anything out of the blue or weird going on.
 Everything really works as intended and it’s great to be able to carry around the full GB library in your pocket if you want.

-List of Game Boy Everdrive X3 features from the website:
+List of Everdrive GB X3 features from the website:

 - Max ROM size: 8MByte